(Call the parish office at 248.545.2310 to ascertain where

 Our Mother of Perpetual Help Parish

-The Finance Council is pleased to announce that in the next few weeks, you will be able to submit your offertory contributions, if you choose to do so, to Our Mother of Perpetual Help Parish online.
+The Finance Council is pleased to announce that you are now able to submit your offertory contributions, if you choose to do so, to Our Mother of Perpetual Help Parish online.
+Visit our donate online page on this website.

 What does this mean for you and our Parish?